-What happens once the recording is finished?
+What happens once the test is finished?

-- The glue is dissolved and the disks are removed.
-Small traces of glue may remain.
-This will come out gradually with washing. - You will be able to go home once the monitoring is finished and the doctors have discharged you. - The results are analysed and interpreted by the consultant clinical neurophysiologist.
-A written report will be sent to the doctor who referred you for the test. - Unfortunately you will not receive any results of your test on the day of your appointment. - It is important to understand that you are not being watched continuously.
-Any episodes you may have will be recorded for the doctor to review after the investigation has finished.
+- You will be required to return to the department the following day to have the equipment removed. - The glue is dissolved and the disks are removed. - Small traces of glue may remain.
+This will come out gradually with washing. - The results are analysed and interpreted by the consultant clinical neurophysiologist. - A written report will be sent to the doctor who referred you for the test. - Unfortunately you will not receive any results of your test on the day of your appointment.